Skip to main content

 Black cat looking at a dinner plate

 So, what can cats eat?
 Cats are meat eaters, and most cat food contains meat like chicken, turkey, or beef.
 If you’re cooking up dinner, you can give your cat a taste as long as you haven’t cooked the meat in butter or oil, and you haven’t yet seasoned it.
-When feeding Whiskers meat, feed him only cooked meat, never raw.
-It’s also important to remove all bones, such as when you’re sharing chicken, since those cooked bones could splinter and harm your cat.
+When feeding Whiskers, give them only cooked meat, never raw.
+It’s also important to remove all bones, if you’re sharing chicken for example, since those cooked bones could splinter and harm your cat.

-Fish is another great source of protein for your cat.
-Fish is also full of omega-3 fatty acids, which support eye and heart health, and which can help support cats with arthritis.
+Fish is another great source of protein.
+It’s also full of omega-3 fatty acids, which support eye and heart health and help cats with arthritis.
 Salmon is particularly ideal since it’s already incorporated into many cat food formulas.
-If you feed your cat fish, feed him only cooked fish — no sushi!
-Just like when feeding meat, it’s important to remove any fishbones before giving it to your cat.
+If you feed your cat fish, allow them only cooked fish — no sushi!
+Just like when feeding meat, it’s important to remove any fishbones before giving it to your animal.

 Eggs also are full of protein, and your cat can enjoy them in small amounts.
 Keep this treat to cooked eggs that have been scrambled or boiled without any added fats.